 Greg stood up and proceeded to pray.
 Then he realized that everybody in the class seemed to be laughing at him.
 When he finally sat down, the professor said, “Greg, I appreciate your enthusiasm, but could you wait to close us in prayer until I have finished lecturing?”
 When Greg looked at Erin, her face was red from laughing so hard.

 “At that moment I thought to myself, this girl has real potential,” says Dr. Smalley, co-author of The Wholehearted Marriage.
 “I figured marriage with her would be quite the adventure.”

 Erin and Greg have been married since 1992, and the practical jokes continue to this day.

 “My motto for our marriage is, ‘expect the unexpected,’ because I never know when Erin is up to something,” Smalley says.
 “We have had a lot of laughs, but we have also learned some very valuable lessons throughout our marriage.
 I would have to say that one of the most important things we have learned is that the state of our hearts is foundational for a healthy marriage.”

-Smalley contends there are a lot of people who live life with a closed heart and the impact of that on a marriage can be devastating.
+Smalley contends there are a lot of people who live life with a closed heart.
+The impact of that on a marriage can be devastating.

-When people feel emotionally unsafe in a relationship, they will close their heart and disconnect.
+When people feel emotionally unsafe in a relationship, they will close their hearts and disconnect.
 People usually describe them as self-centered, insensitive and mean.

 “I believe couples should strive to make their marriage the safest place on earth,” Smalley states.
-“When people feel safe, they naturally open their heart and intimacy occurs almost effortlessly.
+“When people feel safe, they naturally open their hearts and intimacy occurs almost effortlessly.
 When a spouse feels emotionally safe, he knows he can open up and reveal his true thoughts and feelings and his wife will still love, understand, accept and value him.”

-One of the ways to create safety in your marriage is to recognize your mate’s value.
+One of the ways to create safety in a wholehearted marriage is to recognize your mate’s value.